plaza tennis

 While the connection between clocks and timekeeping provides one possible explanation for the number-based scoring system in tennis, alternative theories also exist Some propose that these numbers may have originated from an ancient French card game known as jeu de carte

-See also What Is A Tweener In Tennis
+See also How To Become A Tennis Umpire

 Regardless of its exact origins, the tennis scoring system has certainly stood the test of time and continues to captivate players and spectators alike with its unique language and historical connections